 - Although they appear very real to the individual, they cannot be seen, heard, felt, smelled or tasted by another person.

-- LOW dopamine levels cause PD symptoms; HIGH dopamine levels cause psychosis, including hallucinations.
+- LOW A chemical messenger (neurotransmitter) that regulates movement and emotions. levels cause PD symptoms; HIGH dopamine levels cause psychosis, including hallucinations.

 Types of Hallucinations